etaskr/coding-task/README.md

 ## To-Do

-* Creat some more E2E tests
+* Creat some more unit and E2E tests for the front-end
-* Create Grunt tasks to minify/concat css/js files